 Cleaning contenders: Anti-bacterial spray vs Bathroom wipes

-Surprisingly, the sink was the most infected area in the entire bathroom.
-With 79.9% of its surface covered in bacteria, it was in desperate need of a good clean.
+The sink was the second most infected area in the entire bathroom.
+With 71% of its surface covered in bacteria, it was in desperate need of a good clean.
 Your best bet to get rid of all those unpleasant pathogens is anti-bacterial spray, which reduced the infected area by a whopping 94%.
 That figure couldn’t be beaten by bathroom wipes, which only managed a paltry 50%.

 Winner: Anti-bacterial spray

 Cleaning contenders: Bathroom wipes vs Multi-surface spray

 While bathroom wipes weren’t great on the basin or floor, they were more successful in removing bacteria from the taps, reducing the 43% infected area by half.
 This was over 30% better than multi-surface spray, which only managed to reduce the infected area by 19%.

 The humble toilet seat gave us some unexpected results when it came to cleanliness and hygiene.
 Not only did it have a relatively low area of infection (29%), it was also the only surface in the bathroom that didn’t show the presence of E. coli.
 Both bleach and anti-bacterial spray performed well on our seat, but, with scores of 99.5% and 93% respectively, it was bleach that came out on top.

 Going through the results of all eight surfaces, it’s clear that bleach comes out as the winner in the cleaning stakes.
 With consistently high reductions in bacteria, it’s the cleaning solution of choice if you really want to get your bathroom free of germs and sparkling clean.